Asorano/assembler_text_adventure/README.md

 [linked_decision_id = "The linked decision from the action above"]
 ```

-If a decision has no action, it will be handled as game end.
+If a decision has no action, it will be handled as a game end.

 ## Building
 The building can be configured by the following environment variables:
-- FILE_NAME: Overrides the default file name **game.bin**
-- SKIP_ANIMATIONS: Disables all animations for faster debugging (1 => skip animations, 0 => play animations)
+- ***SKIP_ANIMATIONS***: Disables all animations for faster debugging (1 => skip animations, 0 => play animations)

+> Use ```make clean``` after changing environment variables since the *Makefile* does not detect the changes currently

-The Makefile has two configurations:
+The *Makefile* has two configurations:
 - **dev**: Builds the game with debug symbols
 - **release**: Builds the game in release mode with enabled animations

-The Makefile tasks are:
+The *Makefile* tasks are:
 - **clean**: Removes all built artifacts
 - **build**: Builds the executable
 - **run**: Builds and runs the executable
 - **debug**: Builds the executable and starts x64dbg with the built file

+## Current Todos
+- Use ReadNumber in ReadActionIndex function and move it to the game.asm
+- Clean up stack frames in game.asm since the EndGame for example does not properly work due to the stack
+- Files should be in the "stories" directory.
+Currently the file loading only supports files in the directory of the exe
+- Update README

 ## Feature Ideas
-- Get a file names of the "stories" directory and show a selection
 - Support dynamic action count instead of the currently hardcoded limit of 4
 - Add story title to data file and display it in the intro
 - Make Makefile aware of environment variable changes (currently it is not rebuilt when they change)
 - Pass the id of the initial decision via command line to continue an adventure

 ## Code Improvements
+- Unify function, proloque and epiloque comments
 - Replace strcmp with an own implementation
 - Improve the file parsing by allowing characters like \"
 - Use the makefile prepare for creating the directories on the Github Runner (fails currently)